AshaDas/Mister-Poster/README.md

 ![Preview](./visual_designs/signIn.gif)

 The Sign-In/Sign-Up view is pretty straight forward.
 Component's own states are maintained to display forms.
-We have use swift-4 via Xcode for designing.
+Using google sign in an user can sign in to the app.

 ### Home View